sammdu/temp-humid/README.md

 ## Project Structure

+`ArduinoCode`: Code to program an Arduino UNO (or any equivalent device; might need adjustment for different models), assuming the **Serial** and **LiquidCrystal** libraries are installed.
+Will communicate both through a **2x16** LCD display as well as serial-via-usb
 `TempHumidClient`: Static Web Interface (Needs to be served by an HTTP server)
-`TempHumidServerCode`: Backend that handles serial communication and responds to GET requests from client browser.
+`TempHumidServerCode`: Backend that handles serial communication and responds to GET requests from client browser

 Server can easily by set up on a Raspberry Pi, then the cost and portability/footprint will be dramatically decreased.
 Currently, though, the Arduino is configured to run with the laptop.